Dimmu Borgir: Abrahadabra period

-28 May 2011 saw Dimmu Borgir, for the first time in the band's career, perform live with a full symphony orchestra and choir in a one-off show with the Norwegian Broadcasting Orchestra and Schola Cantorum Choir (who collaborated on Abrahadabra the previous year) at the Oslo Spectrum entitled "Forces of the Northern Night".
+28 May 2011 saw Dimmu Borgir perform live with a full symphony orchestra and choir for the first time, in a one-off show with the Norwegian Broadcasting Orchestra and Schola Cantorum Choir (who collaborated on Abrahadabra the previous year) at the Oslo Spectrum, titled "Forces of the Northern Night".
 This was broadcast live on Norway's main national TV carrier NRK.
-The setlist for this show consisted of tracks from the band's recent transfiguration Abrahadabra, leading tracks "Vredysbyrd" and "Progenies of the Great Apocalypse" from Death Cult Armageddon, as well as newly updated versions of tracks from their standard back catalog; "The Serpentine Offering", "Kings of the Carnival Creation", and "Mourning Palace" which were re-orchestrated by Gaute Storaas.
+The setlist consisted of tracks from Abrahadabra, "Vredysbyrd" and "Progenies of the Great Apocalypse" from Death Cult Armageddon, as well as updated versions of tracks from their back catalog; "The Serpentine Offering", "Kings of the Carnival Creation", and "Mourning Palace", which were re-orchestrated by Gaute Storaas.
 The band played a similar show the following year at the Wacken Open Air festival, having yet performed a second live show with a symphony orchestra and choir.
 This time, they were accompanied by the Czech National Orchestra with the same choir, being the second band in the festival's history to play with a live orchestra and choir (next to German power metal band Rage's 2007 performance).
 The show was broadcast live on Germany's Kultur TV arts channel.
-Silenoz has also said in several recent interviews that both live sets have been fully mixed and will be accompanied by a feature-length documentary and bonus material when released.
-In late 2011-2012 the band went on a special tour for fans in various European countries, including playing in some small, intimate venues celebrating their 1997 album Enthrone Darkness Triumphant by playing the album in its entirety, alongside an additional set of various fan favourite tracks, following a poll to fans directly, asking which of their first 3 albums would they want to see played in full on their next European tour.
+Silenoz said in several interviews that both live sets were fully mixed and would be accompanied by a feature-length documentary and bonus material when released.
+The band performed at Wacken Open Air in 2012.
+In late 2011-2012, the band went on a special tour for fans in various European countries, including playing in small venues, playing Enthrone Darkness Triumphant in its entirety, alongside an additional set of fan favourite tracks, following a poll to fans directly, asking which of their first three albums would they want to see played in full on their next European tour.